-Tamagoyaki is a super popular bento food because it's so easy to whip together and tastes delicious on it's own or with rice.
+Tamagoyaki is a silky smooth rolled omelet.
+It's super popular bento food because it's so easy to whip together and tastes delicious on it's own or with rice.
 It can also be served at room temperature, which is ideal for a bento box lunch situation.

 Onigiri is the Japanese names for these tasty bento box-friendly rice balls.
 They are usually round or triangle shaped and either wrapped or accented with nori, which is dried seaweed.
 You can make other cute shapes like a panda, kitten, or bunny.
 Use bits of the seaweed to create the eyes, nose, etc.

-Inarizushi is also called brown bag sushi.
+Inari sushi is also called brown bag sushi.
 It's made by packing Sushi rice in seasoned aburaage (fried tofu) pouches.
-Inarizushi is super easy to eat and is virtually mess-free so it's perfect for a bento box.
+Inari ushi is super easy to eat and is virtually mess-free so it's perfect for a bento box.
 It's another item that can be served warm or cold.
 The tofu is often dyed different colors for a fun take on the food.

 Chicken teriyaki is a classic bento box item.
 A delicous sweet and salty sauce coats the chicken and makes it irresistible!
-It's super delicious served hot or cold.
-It's easy to make in a pinch but it can also be made for dinner and the leftovers can be used in the next day's bento!Continue to 5 of 7 below.
+It's tasty served hot or cold.
+It's easy to make in a pinch but it can also be made for dinner and the leftovers can be used in the next day's bento!Continue to 5 of 10 below.

 Fruit shaped into adorable rabbits, what could be cuter?
 Both adults and children alike will love these little apple rabbits.
 Everyone will happily eat their fruit when they are this cute!